griffinbran/Object-Detection-of-Canines-with-Transfer-Learning/README.md

 ### Background

 Here is some background info:
-> * Transfer learning: pre-existing model, trained on a LOT of data, used elsewhere.
+> * Transfer learning: pre-existing model, trained on millions of images over the period of several weeks.
 > * Eliminates the need to afford cost of training deep learning models from scratch
 > * Deep CNN model training short-cut, re-use model weights from pre-trained models previously developed for benchmark tests in comupter vision
 > * VGG, Inception, ResNet: